moby/moby/docs/reference/commandline/service_create.md

   nginx:alpine
 ```

-In this example, no name (`source`) is specified for the volume, hence a new,
+In this example, no name (`source`) is specified for the volume, so a new volume
-*randomly named* volume is created for each task.
-This guarantees that each task
+is created for each task.
+This guarantees that each task gets its own volume,
-gets its own volume, and volumes are not shared between tasks.
-Unnamed volumes
+and volumes are not shared between tasks.
+Anonymous volumes are removed after
-are considered "ephemeral", and are destroyed when the container is destroyed.
+the task using them is complete.

 #### Create a service that uses a bind-mounted host directory